LuisGon18/Create-Your-Own-Portfolio-Website-With-My-Template/README.md

  ## Customization

-Before Trying to customize the template take your time to read the code explanation below.
+Before trying to customize the template take your time to read the code explanation below.

 After reading the whole code and understanding it, feel free to customize the content and styles to match your personal branding and preferences.
 You can modify the HTML to update project details, skills, and contact information.
 Similarly, you can adjust the CSS to change colors, fonts, layout, etc.